cbor-wg/edn-literal/draft-ietf-cbor-edn-literals.md

 string, major type 2).

-EDN notates text strings in a form compatible to that of notating text strings in JSON, with a number of usability extensions.
+EDN notates text strings in a form compatible to that of notating text strings in JSON (i.e., as a double-quoted string literal), with a number of usability extensions.
 In JSON, no control characters are allowed to occur directly in text string literals; if needed, they can be specified using escapes such as `\t` or `\r`.